plone/Installers-UnifiedInstaller/docs/develop.rst

  * Diazo command-line tools: diazocompile and diazorun.
 Useful for debugging and understanding Diazo and plone.app.theming.
 See http://docs.diazo.org/en/latest/compiler.html

  * zest.releaser, a kit for managing the release cycle for Python packages.
 See https://pypi.python.org/pypi/zest.releaser.

+ * pocompile, a tool to compile message translation files. https://pypi.python.org/pypi/zest.pocompile

+ * collective.checkdocs adds new distutils commands checkdocs and showdocs to validate restructured text in long_description field of Python eggs.
+This package aims to make Python egg help page publishing and editing easier.